 The DIEP flap provides the necessary tissue that a breast reconstruction requires.
 The DIEP is the deep inferior epigastric perforator artery which runs through the abdomen.

 In DIEP flap surgery, the blood vessels, fat and skin are cut away from the wall of the lower abdomen and used to rebuild the breast.
 No muscle is removed in the process of a DIEP flap, which makes it a better treatment over the TRAM flap procedure according to Dr Pouria Moradi.

 The blood vessels are reattached in your chest through microsurgery and the tissue is stitched up.

 The benefit of the DIEP flap is that it also acts as a tummy tuck to increase the tightness and flatness of the stomach.

 The breast lift following a DIEP flap surgical procedure is done to raise the breasts up and reduce sagginess or drooping.

 The lift helps to improve the breasts contours, firmness and aesthetics.

 In some cases, the nipple may not have been removed and left intact during the mastectomy, which means no reconstruction is required.

-However for women whose nipple and areola was removed during a mastectomy, they will be looking for a nipple reconstruction.
+However, for women whose nipple and areola were removed during a mastectomy, they will be looking for a nipple reconstruction.
 Nipple reconstructions can be done through medical tattooing to recreate a lifelike nipple and areola.